 In the paragraph mentioned above, we discussed what OTC is in binary options trading?
 Should you trade, it is the biggest question of all time.
 Thus, in the upcoming paragraphs, we will discuss if one should or should not trade in OTC and the options available to trade-in.

-What Are OTC Options?
+What are OTC Options?

 The OTC options are extremely private between the buyer and the seller.
 There is no standard price for the assets; the two individual parties are quoting the prices.
 They are supposed to define their terms and conditions along with the expiration dates.
-In the top market, there is no secondary market involved while trading.
+In the OTC market, there is no secondary market involved while trading.

-The mechanism and process used while trading at the over-the-top market, thus understanding the trading mechanism at OTC, is extremely important.
+The mechanism and process used while trading at the over-the-counter market, thus understanding the trading mechanism at OTC, is extremely important.
 Investors usually make a switch to OTC when the listed options are not meeting their trading needs.

 Mostly only the two parties are involved in OTC, but a Government based third party can also be involved to regulate the deal; for example, FINRA regulates the OTC market in the USA.
 Considering the restrictions on the listed deals, the hedgers and the speculators tend to reduce those terms and conditions to achieve their desired deal.

 The OTC options differ in platforms and assets since it is more of a private transaction between the buyer and a seller.
 During the exchanges, the options must clear out through the clearinghouse.
 Thus, the clearinghouse seems to play the role of the middle man in the process of trading.